Marcoc-rasi/DEVELOPMENT-IN-SWIF-DATA-COLLECTIONS/1 - Tables and Persistence/5 - Table Views/README.md

 ##### Meal Tracker - Marcocrasi

+Summary

+You will create an application that will display a list of foods grouped into three sections, one for each meal of the day.

 https://github.com/Marcoc-rasi/DEVELOPMENT-WITH-SWIF-DATA-COLLECTIONS/assets/51039101/7c0dd144-8529-4008-bd24-9f7aa9157600

-The code I've shared represents an application called `Meal Tracker` that uses Swift and the iOS platform to track meals and the foods within them.
 The application consists of three essential parts: the `Meal` structure, the `Food` structure, and the `FoodTableViewController` class.

 The `Meal` structure is used to model information about meals.
 Each instance of `Meal` has two crucial properties:
 - `name`: This property stores the name of the meal, such as "Breakfast," "Lunch," or "Dinner."